kaayush163/MongoDB-IncomeExpense-Tracker-WebAPP/README.md

 # Income-Expense-Tracker-App

-Income-Expense-Tracker project has been made with Express.js and MySQL database.
+Income-Expense-Tracker project has been made with Node.js, Express.js and MongoDb Atlas database.
 This Web-application contains features like: